 As I wrote in Leading the Learning Revolution, the barriers to entry are now extremely low.
-Pretty much anybody with expertise can use free or low-cost tools to create digital content, set up an account with an online course platform, and start delivering courses globally.
+Pretty much anybody with expertise and a course idea can use free or low-cost tools to create digital content, set up an account with an online course platform, and start delivering courses globally.

 But this isn’t five to ten years ago.
 These days …

 It used to be somewhat unique to offer online courses.
 No more.
-Now everyone and her mother has a course.
+Now everyone has the means to be a course creator.

-… the attention of potential buyers is fragmented – and probably waning.
+And probably waning.
 Because online courses have become so common, and there are so many choices, it’s getting harder and harder to get potential buyers to notice any course, much less your specific course.